 Fate of beleaguered Carillion to become clear on Monday

-UK government reluctant to consider bailout of builder that has racked up £900m in debt and has a major hole in its pension fund
+UK government reluctant to bail out builder with £900m debt and major hole in pension fund

-Workers wearing protective clothing with the logo of building contractor Carillion, view other workers on site through a porthole on a construction site in London.
-UK ministers are said to have met over the possible demise of Carillion.
-Photographer: Luke MacGregor / Bloomberg
+Carillion workers on a construction site in London: UK ministers are said to have met over the possible demise of Carillion.
+Photograph: Luke MacGregor/Bloomberg

-The fate of Carillion, one of Britain’s largest construction companies, is likely to become clear on Monday following a crunch meeting with UK government figures on Sunday.
+The fate of Carillion, one of Britain’s largest construction companies, is likely to become clear on Monday following a crunch meeting with UK government figures over the weekend.

 The meeting was brought forward as Downing Street grappled with the implications of the potential collapse of the group, which has numerous public sector contracts in the UK and employs 43,000 people, 19,500 of them in Britain.